 Valuing the past, Ensuring its Future

-The field of Historic Preservation generates enduring value and meaning from relationships between people and places, heritage and culture, and local stories and national narratives.
-Our program prepares you to work effectively to secure valued places for the future and lead and support diverse communities and various peoples for whom architectural design, sense of place, historical events, and cultural practice have come to matter and to plan for their long-term sustainability.
+The Historic Preservation field recognizes enduring values and meanings embodied in the relationships between people and places, heritage and culture, local stories and national narratives.
+Our program prepares you to work effectively to secure valued places for the future and lead and support diverse communities and various peoples for whom architectural design, sense of place, historical events, and cultural practice have come to matter and to plan for long-term stewardship.

-Whether you're interested in buildings or landscapes, deep rural places or the hearts of cities, the broad-based educational objectives of our program will prepare you to work for the longevity of the places you care about most.
+Whether you're interested in buildings or landscapes, deep rural places or the hearts of cities, the broad-based educational objectives of our program will prepare you to work for the sustainable longevity of the places that you care about.

 Specifically designed for working professionals, our program's limited-residency format allows you to work and live anywhere while completing your degree.
 Courses are conducted online during traditional fall and spring semesters with a two-week on-campus residency during the summer.